automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jingshanosaurus.md

 # Jingshanosaurus
-## Description: A close relative of Yunnanosaurus.
+## A close relative of Yunnanosaurus.